sivann/itdb/README.md

 served me for years and hopefully it will do the same for you :-) It is aimed as an intranet tool.

 ITDB comes with sources and is distributed under the GNU Public license.

+# Major Update 25 March 2021
+1. Remove flash element
+2. Remove swf folder & files >> no needed
+3. Update datatables to new version
+4. Update tcpdf to version 6.3.5
+5. Minor cuscomize UI

 # Homepage
 http://www.sivann.gr/software/itdb/